essamalsaloum/wakooka.github.com/initmapjs/index.md

 ## About

 __initmap.js__ allows you to embed Google Maps in a __nice, quick, and easy way__.
-The main goal of the plugin is to get rid of the boilerplate code to embed a Google Map.
+The plugin gets rid of the boilerplate code to embed a Google Map.
 It gives you __flexibility__ if you need to do more complex things.

 - HTML 5 Geolocation
 - Markers